Rock-it-science/Google-Images-Game/README.md

-Players select 3 images from the internet, then enter as many titles as they can, then each player must match another an image to a title.
-(TKO but with Google image search) Index page:
+Players select 3 images from the internet, then enter as many titles as they can, then each player must match an image to a title.
+(TKO but with Google image search)

+Index page:
   Players enter a username and room code.
-  First player to join receives a button that says "all players in" Host page displays room code and players currently in the game.
+  First player to join receives a button that says "start game" Host page displays room code and players currently in the game.

 Image selection page:
   Displays player name at the top of the page, and when the game starts, prompts players to enter an image URL.
 The page then displays a preview of the image.